 - Form I-765 with fee and photographs in an envelope stapled to it (see items #2 and #3 below).

 - Two new passport style photos in color.
 Available at the ID & Privileges Office in Regenstein, Walgreens, and CVS.
 Write your name with a pencil on the back of the photos and put them in a small plastic bag or envelope and staple it to the top of Form I-765.
 Your photos must be recent and must not have been used in any previous application,

 - Payment: A check for the filing fee of $380 payable to "Department of Homeland Security."
 You can use a personal check or a money order.
 Staple your completed and signed check to the front of the I-765.
 Make sure the check has your current address.
 If it is incorrect, you can cross it out and handwrite your new address.

 - Copy of I-20 (the one with the OPT recommendation on it), all pages.
-DO NOT SEND ORIGINAL!
+Sign the I-20 at the bottom of page 1.
+DO NOT SEND ORIGINAL.
 The OIA signature must be less than 30 days old at the time the application is received by USCIS.
 You do not need to send copies of any additional UChicago I-20s; just include the copy with your OPT recommendation.